NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 ### Native C++ packages

-NuGet (2.5+) supports native C++ packages can that can be used in C++ projects in Visual Studio.
+NuGet supports native C++ packages can that can be used in C++ projects in Visual Studio.
 This enables the **Manage NuGet Packages** context-menu command for projects, introduces a `native` target framework, and provides MSBuild integration.

 To find native packages on [nuget.org](https://www.nuget.org/packages), search using `tag:native`.
 Such packages typically provide `.targets` and `.props` files, which NuGet imports automatically when the package is added to a project.

-For information on creating native packages, see [Native packages](../create-packages/native-packages.md).

 ## Evaluating packages